puppetlabs/puppet-vagrant-boxes/README.md

 This repository contains definitions and files necessary for recreating vagrant boxes suitable for running module tests with.

+The primary goal is to create boxes that have very little specialisation at this level, the standard veewee templates should be very rarely modified to keep it simple.

 ## Environment setup

 *Note:* You'll need Ruby 1.9.3 and Bundler before you begin.